Isabella-L/Isabella-L/README.md

 - 👋 Hi, I’m @Isabella-L
-- 👀 I’m interested in ...
+- 👀 I’m interested in Chinese Calligraphy
-- 🌱 I’m currently learning C,C++,HTML,CSS and Java.
+- 🌱 I’m currently learning C,C++, HTML/CSS and Javascript.
 - 💞️ I’m looking to collaborate on website building.
 - 📫 How to reach me spacecraft to Mercury.